-6. How long has the technology been around?
+How long has the technology been around?

 The first release of anything is likely to be buggy, so step back, let your rivals give it a shot first, and wait for them to discover any shortcomings to be addressed in the next iteration.

-7. Am I comfortable with the level of risk?
+Am I comfortable with the level of risk?

 As more people go digital, cybercrime has been growing too.
 But this is just a portion of the risk.
 Software failure can cost a company a fortune, apart from losing customers.
 A comprehensive system needs to be in place to assess the full spectrum of risks (such as vendor failure, hacking attacks, technical failure, etc.)

 Every company has important data.
 In the event of a problem, you will want your operations to continue smoothly.
-Unfortunately, a mediocre backup system won’t suffice – it’s likely to be slow, local, and recovery might take time.
+Unfortunately, a mediocre backup system won’t suffice – it’s likely to be slow, and local, and recovery might take time.

 You need a solution that effectively backs up your content on an everyday basis to two machines.
 If one crashes and burns, the other will still be alive and kicking!
 This concept is called Business Continuity Planning; the secondary server is for disaster recovery.

-9. Should I outsource IT operations?
+Should I outsource IT operations?

+Yes!
 You make decisions about IT and business decisions, but do you need to manage IT too?
 Don’t you think a specialist will be better suited for the job?

 IT is a specialized field and it makes sense for small businesses to outsource the task to people with the necessary expertise, while you focus on the core of your business.

 Do I have what it takes to surpass customer expectations in a digital world?

 Small businesses need to match up to pioneers such as Apple and Amazon.
 Customers today seek the best.
 To ensure your business is unique, offer a combination of convenience and service.
 If you weren’t born digital, meeting the high expectations of clients will be difficult.

 Take time, understand what they want, and then do what is needed.
-Whether its automation, improving sales and services, or offering variety, set the bar high and your customers will be delighted!
+Whether it’s automation, improving sales and services, or offering variety, set the bar high and your customers will be delighted!